nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **MSS:**

-1. User request to find a contact with the given keywords and tags.
+1. User request to find a contact with the given keywords in their respective fields.
-2. SOCket shows a list of contacts that contains any of the given keyword and any of the given tags.
+2. SOCket shows a list of contacts that contains any of the given keyword in their respective fields.

     Use case ends.

 **Extensions:**

 * 1a.
-No contact matches any of the given keyword and any of the given tag.
+No contact matches any of the given keywords in their respective fields.

     * 1a1.
+SOCket shows an empty list of contacts.

+      Use case ends.

+* 1b.
+No keywords are given for all fields.

+    * 1b1.
 SOCket shows an empty list of contacts.

       Use case ends.

 **Use case: UC06 Clear contacts/tag**